akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/GPO-Drive-Mapping/README.md

 ### 2. Create Security Group

-A security group was created in Active Directory:
+To control access, I created a security group in Active Directory called HR-Drive-Access.

-HR-Drive-Access

-Users were added to this group to control access.
+I added users to this group so that access could be managed centrally instead of assigning permissions individually.

 ![Security Group](./screenshots/hr-security-group.png)